YouriLangh/insecure-chat/README.md

 Syep 17:
 Added E2EE, with a new symm key per msg.
 To do this i have to get all the public keys of all user, and then we keep a map of the username - key.
-This means that everytime a user joins, their key is added to the map (deletion not yet implemented)
+This means that everytime a user joins, their key is added to the map.
+Each client owns all public keys & their own private key
+(deletion not yet implemented)

 Step 18: